Swithord/urielplus-modality-matters/README.md

-## Match the Modality, Mind the Transfer: Linguistically Calibrated Language Distances from URIEL+
+## Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+
 ### Source code for distance metrics

 ### Installation
 All required packages are listed in `requirements.txt`.
+We recommend using Python 3.11.

 ### Querying language distances
 In `src/querying.py`, we provide classes to query language distances under each proposed representation, for each modality (geographic, genetic, typological).
 Example usage is provided in `examples.ipynb`.